Pseudoephedrine: Other uses

+Pseudoephedrine has been used limitedly in the treatment of orthostatic intolerance including orthostatic hypotension and postural orthostatic tachycardia syndrome (POTS).
+However, its effectiveness in the treatment of POTS is controversial.
+Pseudoephedrine has also been used limitedly in the treatment of refractory hypotension in intensive care units.
+However, data on this use are limited to case reports and case series.

 Pseudoephedrine is also used as a first-line prophylactic for recurrent priapism.
 Erection is largely a parasympathetic response, so the sympathetic action of pseudoephedrine may serve to relieve this condition.
+Data for this use are however anecdotal and effectiveness has been described as variable.

-Treatment for urinary incontinence is an off-label use ("unlabeled use") for these medications.
+Treatment of urinary incontinence is an off-label use for pseudoephedrine and related medications.

+Available forms

+Pseudoephedrine is available by itself over-the-counter in the form of 30 and 60 mg immediate-release and 120 and 240 mg extended-release oral tablets in the United States.

+Pseudoephedrine is also available over-the-counter and prescription-only in combination with numerous other drugs, including antihistamines (acrivastine, azatadine, brompheniramine, cetirizine, chlorpheniramine, clemastine, desloratadine, dexbrompheniramine, diphenhydramine, fexofenadine, loratadine, triprolidine), analgesics (acetaminophen, codeine, hydrocodone, ibuprofen, naproxen), cough suppressants (dextromethorphan), and expectorants (guaifenesin).

+Pseudoephedrine has been used in the form of the hydrochloride and sulfate salts and in a polistirex form.
+The drug has been used in more than 135 over-the-counter and prescription formulations.
+Many prescription formulations containing pseudoephedrine have been discontinued over time.

+Contraindications

+Pseudoephedrine is contraindicated in patients with diabetes mellitus, cardiovascular disease, severe or uncontrolled hypertension, severe coronary artery disease, prostatic hypertrophy, hyperthyroidism, closed-angle glaucoma, or by pregnant women.
+The safety and effectiveness of nasal decongestant use in children is unclear.

-Adverse effects
+Side effects

-Common adverse drug reactions (ADRs) associated with pseudoephedrine therapy include central nervous system stimulation, insomnia, nervousness, excitability, dizziness and anxiety.
-Infrequent ADRs include tachycardia or palpitations.
-Rarely, pseudoephedrine therapy may be associated with mydriasis (dilated pupils), hallucinations, arrhythmias, hypertension, seizures and ischemic colitis; as well as severe skin reactions known as recurrent pseudo-scarlatina, systemic contact dermatitis, and nonpigmenting fixed drug eruption.
-Pseudoephedrine, particularly when combined with other drugs including narcotics, may also play a role in the precipitation of episodes of paranoid psychosis.
-It has also been reported that pseudoephedrine, among other sympathomimetic agents, may be associated with the occurrence of stroke.
+Common side effects with pseudoephedrine therapy may include central nervous system (CNS) stimulation, insomnia, restlessness, excitability, dizziness, and anxiety.
+Infrequent side effects include tachycardia or palpitations.
+Rarely, pseudoephedrine therapy may be associated with mydriasis (dilated pupils), hallucinations, arrhythmias, hypertension, seizures, and ischemic colitis; as well as severe skin reactions known as recurrent pseudo-scarlatina, systemic contact dermatitis, and non-pigmenting fixed drug eruption.
+Pseudoephedrine, particularly when combined with other drugs including narcotics, may also play a role in the precipitation of episodes of psychosis.
+It has also been reported that pseudoephedrine, among other sympathomimetic agents, may be associated with the occurrence of hemorrhagic stroke and other cardiovascular complications.